ninabarzh/fastapi-tdd-docker/README.md

  course, with a few changes:.

 * Management of python dependencies is done with`pyenv` and `poetry` (v2) instead of `pip`.
 * Instead of the general Package registry with a [PAT](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#considering-cross-repository-access), the GitHub Container registry `ghcr.io` is used with the more secure `GITHUB_TOKEN`.
 ![Continuous Integration and Delivery](https://github.com/tymyrddin/fastapi-tdd-docker/workflows/Continuous%20Integration%20and%20Delivery/badge.svg?branch=main)
+* Using `docker compose` (the docker-compose-plugin) instead of `docker-compose` (the older standalone version).

 ### Build